vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

-4. Among those prescribed the determination of the duties of one practising Nyasavidya (the science of refuge- seeking), as said by Lakshmi in her own Tantra to the interrogating Indra, is as follows:-
+4. Among those prescribed the determination of the duties of one practising Nyasavidya (the science of refugeseeking), as said by Lakshmi in her own Tantra to the interrogating Indra, is as follows:-
 </details>